kokkos/kokkos-core-wiki/source/usecases/TaggedOperators.md

 ```

 In fact this may even have clarity enhancing qualities, since it separates the work items of the parallel operation,
-from the dispatch itself and its associated pre and post launch work.
+from the dispatch itself and its associated pre- and post-launch work.

 But what if you have more than one parallel operation in a class?
 This is where Kokkos's tagged dispatch comes into play.
-In order for a class to have multiple operators, Kokkos allows these operators to have an unsued additional parameter
+In order for a class to have multiple operators, Kokkos allows these operators to have an unused additional parameter
 which is used in overload resolution.
 This parameter is given as an additional template parameter to the execution policy during dispatch.
 A good practice is to create `Tag-Classes` as nested definitions inside the original object: